fullmoonissue/tas-scaffolding/README.md

 * When you install `lfs` (`luarocks install lfs`), switch your OS, you will have a `.so` file or not (so not reliable).

 To fix this listing issue, a `make` task scans the folders and write the listing into a dedicated file.
-This file will be read as the "real" listing of files without properly doing a scan.
+This file will be read as the "real" listing of files without properly doing a scan into the script played by BizHawk.
 This one is `configuration/files.lua` and the `make` task to do this listing is : `make bizhawk-lfs`.

 ### Installation